 Michel Alvarez is a veteran of the medical device industry overseeing successful product development, manufacturing, commercial launch, and business development activities.
 Mr. Alvarez has helped lead Healionics since its inception in 2007.
-He was promoted to CEO in 2009 following two years as COO and VP of Business Development.
-Mr. Alvarez has 18 years of experience as an entrepreneurial business executive in the information technology, consumer products, and medical device industries.
+In 2010, he led the creation of Healionics' first spinout, iSTAR Medical SA in Belgium, where he serves as the CEO.
+Mr. Alvarez has over 20 years of experience as an entrepreneurial business executive in the information technology, consumer products, and medical device industries.
 He served 11 years in key roles including Vice President of Operations for dialysis device company Medisystems Corporation (acquired in 2007 by NxStage Medical – NXTM).
 Mr. Alvarez received a B.S. in International Management from SFSU and an MBA from the University of Washington.

 Max Maginness, Ph.D. - President and Chief Operating Officer